I Was Born This Way

 "I Was Born This Way" is a disco song written by Chris Spierer and Bunny Jones.
-The song was first recorded by Valentino, released in 1975, then by Carl Bean in 1977 (both artists for Motown).
+The song was first recorded by Valentino in 1975, then by Carl Bean in 1977, and both artists released it through Motown Records.

-The record was first released on the Motown-distributed Gaiee Records and performed by Valentino (real name Charles Harris).
+The record was first released on the Motown-distributed Gaiee Records, and performed by Valentino (real name "Charles Harris").
 Frankie Crocker of WBLS in New York first aired the song and it was an instant hit.
-For the past 46 years since it was written, it has become an anthem for the gay community and has been on countless compilation albums as well as being (sampled) on other recordings many times.
+For over 50 years since it was written, it has become an anthem for the gay community and has been on countless compilation albums as well as being (sampled) on other recordings many times.

 Background

 The writers, Spierer and Jones, wanted to write a gay anthem and make the plight on gay issues known and bring it to the forefront.

 The song's lyrics are about a man who proclaims that he's a homosexual and that he was "born this way".
 It was one of the first gay disco songs written specifically for the gay community, before the Village People wave.